When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 From there, you’ll head to check-in.

-If you check-in the traditional way, you’ll stand in line and wait for an open check-in agent.
+If you check-in the traditional way (or have some loose ends to tie up before boarding), you’ll stand in line and wait for an open check-in agent.
 Many terminals at Port Everglades have 50 check-in stations, so the line moves quickly.
 Here you will assign a payment method for your onboard account, get your room key, and then board the ship.
 Your time with an agent will only take a few minutes and then you’ll be ready to start your cruise.

 One of oddest things you’ll notice on your cruise is that everyone can’t wait to board the ship when you depart, but are just as eager to get off the ship when it gets back home.